 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The designated safeguarding lead (and any deputies) should be aware of contact details and referral routes into the Local Housing Authority, so they can raise/progress concerns at the earliest opportunity.
+The DSL/DDSL are aware of local contact details and referral routes into local housing organisations, so they can raise/progress concerns at the earliest opportunity.

-Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse, and anti-social behaviour, as well as the family being asked to leave a property.
-Whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.
+Indicators of risk include household debt, rent arrears, domestic abuse, and antisocial behaviour, as well as the family being asked to leave a property.
+Whilst referrals and/or discussion with the Local Housing Authority will be progressed as appropriate, and in accordance with local procedures, this will not replace a referral into children's social care where a child has been harmed or is at risk of harm.

-Our staff will consider homelessness in the context of children who live with their families, and intervention will be on that basis.
-However, it is also recognised that in some cases 16- and 17-year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and they will require a different level of intervention and support.

-Children's services will be the lead agency for these young people and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
+We also recognise that in some cases 16/17 yr. olds could be living independently from their parents or guardians and they will require a different level of intervention and support.
+Children's services will be the lead agency for these young people and the DSL will ensure that appropriate referrals are made based on the child's circumstances.